‘RHOBH’ Cast Films Season 7 Reunion Show [Photos]

 — Erika Jayne (@erikajayne) March 10, 2017

-A preview for next week’s Real Housewives of Beverly Hills Season 7 episode shows Lisa Vanderpump, Kyle Richards, Lisa Rinna, Eileen Davidson, Erika Girardi, Dorit Kemsley, and Eden Sassoon in Hong Kong.
+A preview for next week’s The Real Housewives of Beverly Hills season 7 episode shows Lisa Vanderpump, Kyle Richards, Lisa Rinna, Eileen Davidson, Erika Girardi, Dorit Kemsley, and Eden Sassoon in Hong Kong.
 The drama follows them there, with Lisa R. asking Dorit if she publicly suggested that she has a pill problem and Erika telling Dorit that she thinks she’s “bulls**t.”

 [Featured Image by Bravo]